GurudasKarale/ML/README.md

 # Naive_bayes

 Bayes theorem is one of the most important theorem in probability to calculate conditional probabilities.
 So, how exactly can we  apply it in machine learning.
 Well, to calculate the probability of data that it belongs to particular class.
 This theorem can be used in binary classification problem like spam detection etc.
-Bayes theorem is given by:
+Bayes theorem is represented by the following equation:

         P(A|B) = P(B|A) * P(A) / P(B)